 The $38 late fee for Fortiva payments isn’t typical of most credit cards.
-In fact, some credit issuers, like Discover, offer a grace period, allowing you to miss one payment without incurring consequences.
+In fact, some credit issuers, like Discover, offer a grace period, allowing you to miss one fortiva credit card payment without incurring consequences.
 The size of the late fees for a Chase credit card depends on the size of the balance in question.
 For a balance of less than $100, fees can be up to $15.
 Even if the balance is $250 or more, the late fees for this company top out at $35.
 Capital One charges late fees as low as $25.

 That doesn’t even begin to address annual fees.
 Many major credit card issuers have done away with these altogether.
 The point is simply this: Fortiva’s fees are quite high and appear to be inflexible compared to other credit card options.
 This alone is a major reason to avoid Fortiva.

 You read that right.
 Fortiva’s cardholder agreement explicitly states that you’ll never get a credit line increase, no matter how much your credit improves.
 This is a distinct disadvantage over other consumer credit cards, particularly secured credit cards.
-If you get a secured card from a major company and use it to improve your credit, you might be able to upgrade to a card with a higher limit and get your security deposit back in good time.
+If you get a secured card from major credit card companies and use it to improve your credit, you might be able to upgrade to a card with a higher limit and get your security deposit back in good time.
 That option doesn’t exist with Fortiva.
 This service offers exactly one card.
 If you sign up for a Fortiva Mastercard, you will never get a higher credit limit on that account.